 I prefer the sliced bread method.
 It takes less effort.

-Not surprising, a French Cheese, Gruyere, is the traditional choice for French Onion soup.
+Not surprising, a French Cheese, Gruyere, is the traditional choice.

 I love using it in my soup, but I find I get better results when I use half shredded Gruyere and half shredded mozzarella cheese.